acdh-oeaw/VELD_spec/README.md

 variable definition:

-The value `<SOME_VALUE>` can be replaced with any yaml scalar, e.g. string, integer, boolean etc.
+The value `<SOME_VALUE>` can be replaced with any yaml scalar, e.g. string, integer, bool etc.
 But no complex type like lists or mappings are allowed.

 ```